FaizalZahid/open-source/IPTV/README.md

 As per embracing the spirit of the House of Wisdom, we curate IPTV channels only focused on education, culture, languages, etc.

 ## Note:
 1. Only channels with [YouTube](https://support.google.com/youtube/answer/171780?hl=en) links are accessible here.
-Other resources are kept hidden.
+Other resources are kept hidden but you can find them (Refer to point 2).
+2. The most useful IPTV collections that you can refer to is a list by [iptv-org](https://github.com/FaizalZahid/iptv) (repository).
+Website: [iptv-org](https://iptv-org.github.io)
-2. Treat this as a channel guide for [House of Hikmah IPTV](https://houseofhikmah.org/IPTV)
+3. Treat this as a channel guide for [House of Hikmah IPTV](https://houseofhikmah.org/IPTV)
-3. Learn \<language\> with \<language\>pod101.com channels have stopped streaming.
+4. Learn \<language\> with \<language\>pod101.com channels have stopped streaming.
 They are kept as placeholders for now.
 Stay tuned for the future updates.

 | Logo | Title | Category |
 |------|-------|----------|